Jocky Wilson

 John Thomas "Jocky" Wilson (22 March 1950 – 24 March 2012) was a Scottish professional darts player.
-After turning pro in 1979, he quickly rose to the top of the game, winning the World Professional Darts Championship in 1982, then again in 1989.
+After turning professional in 1979, he quickly rose to the top of the game, winning the World Professional Darts Championship in 1982, then again in 1989.
 Wilson competed in all major darts tournaments of the era and won the British Professional Championship a record four times between 1981 and 1988.

 A contemporary and rival of Eric Bristow, Bob Anderson and John Lowe, Wilson's ungainly appearance and rough-hewn lifestyle belied his prowess in the sport.
 He was dogged by health problems, however, and suddenly retired from the game in December 1995.
-He withdrew from public life, and was rarely seen in public or gave interviews before his death in March 2012.
+He withdrew from public life and rarely appeared in public or gave interviews before his death in March 2012.

 In 2022 the new World Seniors Darts Championships was launched with the trophy engraved with the names of four deceased former World Champions on the darts: Wilson, Bristow, Leighton Rees and Andy Fordham.

 Early life

 As a child, Wilson's parents were deemed unfit to raise him and Wilson spent much of his childhood in an orphanage.
-He began playing in a local pub in Kirkcaldy where the landlady supported his interest in darts by giving him a used board to practise on.

 Wilson served in the British Army from 1966 to 1968.
-He also worked as a coal delivery man, fish processor, and also a miner at Kirkcaldy's Seafield Colliery.
-However, it was a spell of unemployment which was to prove the catalyst to Wilson achieving darting greatness.

-In 1979, during this period of unemployment, he entered a darts competition at Butlins, Ayrshire, which he went on to win, claiming the top prize of £500.
-His success in this tournament convinced him that he should turn professional.
+He also worked as a coalman, a fish processor, and a miner at Kirkcaldy's Seafield Colliery.
+In 1979, during a period of unemployment, he entered a darts competition at Butlins, Ayrshire, which he went on to win, claiming the top prize of £500,(worth around £2,300 in 2024).
+After his success in this tournament, he turned professional.